karock5345/aqs8server/readme.md

 - Fixed bug : Void ticket will cause waiting list negative (e.g. A -1, -2)
   - ```py ticket.ticketroute.waiting = ticket.ticketroute.waiting - 1 ``` run 2 times when void ticket
   - Improve the void ticket function to (@transaction.atomic)
+- Improve all views to use function getcontext() to get the context data, so the context data will be the same for all views

 <h3 style="color:orange;">Version 8.3.10</h3>